NancyLi02/OATH_Planner/README.md

 - `multi_source_cluster.py` is provided for visual verification of clustering results.
 - The system is designed for scalability and easy adaptation to different robot team sizes and task sets.

-For questions or issues, please open an issue or contact the maintainer.
+For questions or issues, please open an issue or contact the maintainer (nan.li@gatech.edu).